Save Time and Money: Prepare Your Manuscript the Right Way

 - Quotations pulled from books or articles along with their original formatting.

-- Paragraphs indented with the tab key or (*horrified gasp*) space bar.
+- Paragraphs indented with the tab key or space bar (PLEASE don’t do this).

 - Soft returns alternating with hard returns, double paragraph returns, etc.

-Do let your designer know if your manuscript contains any unusual characters…foreign letters/words, mathematical or scientific symbols, or diacritical symbols.
+**Be sure to let your designer know ahead of time if your manuscript contains any unusual characters…foreign letters/words, mathematical or scientific symbols, or diacritical symbols.**

 How to Use Styles in Microsoft Word

-If you’re working in Word, just go to the home screen and you’ll see the Styles Pane on your far right.
+If you’re working in Word (most writers are), just go to the home screen and you’ll see the Styles Pane on your far right.
 You can use Word’s preset styles or make your own.
-It doesn’t matter what the formatting looks like in the manuscript…it’s the tagging that’s important.
+It makes no difference what the formatting looks like in the manuscript…it’s the tagging that’s important.

 Common elements that need their own style tags include: